KILTprotocol/sdk-js/docs/getting-started.md

 const encrypted = message.getEncryptedMessage()
 ```

 The messaging system is transport agnostic.
-When the Attester received the request message, she can check the validity(TODO: why??) of the message:
+When the Attester receives the request message, she can check the validity of the message to make sure that nobody has tampered with it on the way:
 ```typescript
 import Message from '@kiltprotocol/sdk'